How to Get Off Georgia’s Sex Offender Registry for Low-Level Offenders

 In 2010, Georgia was forced to make changes to its notoriously harsh sex offender laws after a number of lawsuits by civil rights groups successfully challenged the laws’ constitutionality.
 Certain limitations on where convicted sex offenders may live and application of new sex offender laws to those previously convicted were among the provisions that were overturned.

-One of the most important changes now provides certain convicted sex offenders with the possibility of having their names removed from the Georgia Sex Offender Registry, an enticing prospect for those convicted sex offenders who pose little risk to the community but cannot move on with their lives.
+One of the most important changes now provides certain convicted sex offenders with the possibility of having their names removed from the Georgia Sex Offender Registry, a great opportunity for convicted sex offenders who pose little risk to the community.

 A petition for release must be filed in the superior court of the jurisdiction where the individual was convicted and copies must be served on the district attorney and sheriff of that jurisdiction and on the sheriff of the jurisdiction where the individual resides.
 Upon request a hearing will be scheduled.
 In making its determination, the court will consider all appropriate evidence introduced by the petitioner, the district attorney or sheriff, or others.
 If the judge is convinced by a preponderance of the evidence (i.e., more likely than not) that the individual is unlikely to commit future sexual offenses, the court may grant the petition.

 Our firm has successfully represented numerous Georgians accused of sex crimes.
 Page Pate was interviewed by the Augusta Chronicle for a recent article on the petition of a local businessman seeking to be removed from the registry.
 As he points out, the law is still new and there is little precedent to guide judges considering the petitions.

 Though a number of factors must be considered and the decision ultimately lies with the judge.
 Our firm works hard to ensure that our clients have the best chance of being removed from the registry.
 This means presenting our client’s case in the best light possible at every stage in the removal process.